 Keratoconus is typified by corneal thinning and biomechanical instability.
 This may be caused by abnormalities in the normal collagen structure of the cornea.
 Collagen is the main structural component of the cornea.
 Collagen is a molecule that typically is very strong.
 For example, it makes up most of the structure of the tendons and ligaments of your muscles and bones.
 The weakness of the corneal structure causes keratoconus and its progression over time.

 Collagen lamellae (“pancakes”) create corneal superstructure

 What causes the changes that we see in the corneal structure in keratoconus?
-There may be a primary biochemical event that triggers these changes, and, in some cases, these in turn may have a genetic predisposition.
+There may be a primary biochemical event that triggers these changes, and, in some cases, these, in turn, may have a genetic predisposition.
 There are enzymatic changes associated with KC.
-In particular, there may be an increase in collagen and extracellular matrix breakdown cause by enzymes such as matrix metalloproteinases (MMP) and others.
+In particular, there may be an increase in collagen and extracellular matrix breakdown caused by enzymes such as matrix metalloproteinases (MMP) and others.
 In addition, enzymes such as lysyl oxidate (LOX), which help the formation of mature collagen by creating natural crosslinks, may be low in keratoconus.

 Assessing Your Keratoconus

 In order to fully assess your keratoconus, understand the likely future course of the disease, and make appropriate treatment recommendations, an extensive eye examination is performed along with several specialized tests to fully analyze your problem.
 These tests also give you a complete baseline for your ongoing care in the future.